stossy11/AutoJIT-WIN/README.md

 5. Extract the zip file at a location of your choice.
 6. Install python from https://www.python.org/downloads/.
 Make sure to add it to your PATH.
 7. Connect your device
+8. Follow the Installing Scoop from here in powershell https://gist.github.com/nythepegasus/78c4f1474367a0fd4eef4c55a06cf919
+9. Then run the Installing Dependencies commands from   ^
-8. Run install.bat by double clicking it Make sure your device is plugged in.
+10. Run install.bat by double clicking it Make sure your device is plugged in.
-9. Restart your PC
+11. Restart your PC

 ## iOS Device: